simonmagabe/WGU.C971/README.md

 # WGU.C971
 A Xamarin Mobile App for Academic Degree Plan.
 This is WGU Mobile Application Development Project.

+# REQUIREMENTS
 A.  Draw a low-fidelity wireframe for your mobile application, that includes all of the following requirements:

+# Note:
-Note: This assessment requires you to submit pictures, graphics, and/or diagrams.
+This assessment requires you to submit pictures, graphics, and/or diagrams.
 Each file must be an attachment no larger than 30 MB in size.
 Diagrams must be original and may be hand-drawn or drawn using a graphics program.
 Do not use CAD programs because attachments will be too large.